rulewis/journey-optimizer.en/help/using/configuration/ptr-records.md

 ## Edit a PTR record

-You can modify PTR records to edit the subdomain associated to an IP address.
+You can modify a PTR record to edit the subdomain associated with an IP address.

 1. From the list, click a PTR record name to open it.